the-darkvoid/XPS9530-OSX/README.md

 OS X Yosemite on Dell XPS 15 (9530)
 ====================================

-This repository contains documentation and research on the installation of on X Yosemite (10.10)
+This repository contains documentation and research on the installation of OS X Yosemite (10.10) on the Dell XPS 15 (9530)

 Covered topics: